 Appears in Collections:

-Division of Biomedical Research > Microbiome Convergence Research Center > 1.
+Division of A.I. & Biomedical Research > Microbiome Convergence Research Center > 1.
 Journal Articles

 Jeonbuk Branch Institute > Biological Resource Center > 1.
 Journal Articles